Exclusive Rights of Burial

 If the owner of an exclusive right of burial has died the ownership will need to be transferred to a living owner.
 The deceased owner automatically has the right to be buried in the grave plot.
 A living owner may also transfer the exclusive right of burial at any point should they wish to do so.

 If the deceased owner has made a valid will that requires grant of probate, ownership of the grave can be transferred to the executor(s).
-The applicant must produce a sealed copy of the grant of probate and complete an application form before the transfer of ownership can be completed.
+The applicant must produce a sealed copy of the grant of probate before the transfer of ownership can be completed.
+If no will was left, please contact Bereavement Services for advice on how the ownership can be transferred.
+There is a fee for the transfer of an Exclusive Right of Burial which is currently £72.00.

 Please see the Useful Links section below for information on the following: